helenmurugan/true-words-quiz/README.md

 ![Screen generator image showing True Words Quiz on different sized devices](/documentation/screen-generator.jpg)

-True Words Quiz is a fully responsive JavaScript vocabulary quiz, aimed at people who love vocabulary and want to test their knowledge.
-The user has to match a definition to a word, from a choice of four words.
+* True Words Quiz is a fully responsive JavaScript vocabulary quiz, aimed at people who love vocabulary and want to test their knowledge.
+* The user has to match a definition to a word, from a choice of four words.
 Only one of the word options is a true word and the others are made-up, silly or funny-sounding words.
-True Words Quiz intends to be an entertaining and interesting way to spend your free time.
+* True Words Quiz intends to be an entertaining and interesting way to spend several minutes of your free time.

 # CONTENTS
 * [User Experience](#user-experience)